 - Learn Statistics with Python

 - Analyze Business Data with SQL

 - How to Analyze Business Metrics with SQL

-You can also use our Data Analyst Career Path to learn not only Python and SQL but also top data analysis tools including Pandas, NumPy, Matplotlib, Seaborn, and SciPy.
+You can also use our Data Scientist: Analytics Specialist career path to learn not only Python and SQL but also top data analysis tools including Pandas, NumPy, Matplotlib, Seaborn, and SciPy.
 You'll even earn a certificate when you finish the course, which you can add to your resume.